Divorce and your super

 Our role in Family Law matters is to administer the scheme and act upon the agreement or court orders between you and your ex-spouse.

-The splitting of super can be authorised by:
+The splitting of super can be authorised by either:

-- A formal agreement between you and the ex-spouse you are separating from called a Superannuation Agreement (also known as a Splitting Agreement) or a Binding Financial Agreement (if it deals with super), or
+- A formal agreement between you and the ex-spouse you are separating from called a Superannuation Agreement (also known as a Splitting Agreement) or a Binding Financial Agreement (if it deals with super)

 - A court order that is issued by the Family Court directing how the super should be split